apple/swift-async-algorithms/Guides/Debounce.md

 ## Alternatives Considered

-An alternative form of `debounce` could exist similar to the reductions of `throttle`; where a closure would be invoked for each value being set as the latest and reducing a new value to produce for the debounce.
+An alternative form of `debounce` could exist similar to the reductions of `throttle`, where a closure would be invoked for each value being set as the latest, and reducing a new value to produce for the debounce.

 ## Credits/Inspiration